MomsFriendlyDevCo/O/FUNCTIONS.md

 Notes:
   * Supported file types: .csv, .xlsx (and anything else parsed by XLSX - https://sheetjs.gitbooks.io/docs/#file-formats)
-  * If no file is specified the intput will be streamed from STDIN in the format specified by --format
+  * If no file is specified the intput will be streamed from STDIN (the XLSX module auto-detects the input stream type)
 ```